w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 accepted on that parachain.
 After inclusion, the [Approval Process](#approval-process) starts and it makes sure the block is valid, and it can run for many parachain blocks at once.

-:::info Proof-of-Validity and Erasure Codes are stored on disk
+:::info Data Availability - Erasure Codes of Parachain PoV blocks

-Proof-of-Validity are kept on the validator’s hardware (disk) for at least 24 hours and are not stored within the relay chain blocks or chain state.
-Similarly, [Erasure coding](#erasure-codes) chunks are also held by validators and not included in blocks (erasure codes are necessary to reconstruct PoV).
-The root of those chunks is in the [candidate receipt](#candidate-receipts) and is stored in the blocks.
+The erasure code chunks necessary for reconstructing Proof-of-Validity (PoV) blocks of Parachains are stored on the relay chain validator’s hardware (disk) and made available to the relay chain network for up to 24 hours.
+It is important to note that this data is neither stored within the relay chain blocks nor in the chain state.
+Instead, the root of those chunks is embedded within the [candidate receipt](#candidate-receipts) and is stored in the relay chain blocks.

 :::